Debug production failures locally, even when you can’t reproduce them.

 Is it really open source?

 Yes.
-The Record‑Replay core is open source and released under an Apache 2.0 licence.
+The Record-Replay core is open source under Apache 2.0.

 Why is this a preview release?

-We’re opening the OSS agent early to gather installs/feedback while we finalise broader Python version and library coverage, and production hardening before GA.
+We’re opening the agent early to gather feedback while we expand Python/library coverage and harden for GA.

 How can I contribute?